Red Army Medals of

 This order was the first to be established during the war.
 Many were awarded the Order posthumously.
 It was bestowed on more than a thousand foreign citizens, 16 factories, 36 towns, and three newspapers.

 Below are the ribbons that were also issued with the order.
-They were worn on off duty uniforms.
+They were established in 1955 were authorized for wear on a variety of uniforms.

 1st Class Ribbon